-152. The increased participation of women in the workforce

-- a. has led to a shift in the structure of the workforce toward services. - b. has not contributed to the rate of economic growth because the women have simply shifted from waged work to unwaged work. - c. has contributed to the rate of economic growth. - d. shifts the production possibilities frontier curve to the left.
+- 152. The increased participation of women in the workforce - a. has led to a shift in the structure of the workforce toward services. - b. has not contributed to the rate of economic growth because the women have simply shifted from waged work to unwaged work. - c. has contributed to the rate of economic growth. - d. shifts the production possibilities frontier curve to the left.

-- 153. Economic growth is shown as a \\\\\ the PPF.
+- 153. Economic growth is shown as a the PPF.

 - a. leftward shift of

 - b. movement inside

 - c. movement along

 - d. rightward shift of

-- ANSWER: d

 - 154. Which of these results in a higher standard of living?

 - a. higher tax rates

 - b. higher inflation rates

 - c. higher levels of education

 - d. a decrease in trade

-155. The two basic determinants of economic growth are \\\\\ and \\\\\.

-a. expanding resources; improving technologies

-b. tariffs; trading with weaker countries

-c. income taxes; human capital

-d. government spending; labor productivity

-156. If a nation selects a product mix focused on \\\\\ goods, the production possibilities frontier will expand at a greater rate than if the nation produced mostly \\\\\ goods.

-a. labor-intensive; capital-intensive

-b. consumption; capital

-c. labor-intensive; consumption

-d. capital; consumption

-157. Investment in human capital refers to

-a. education, on-the-job training, and professional training activities.

-b. increasing the machinery and equipment that firms use.

-c. increasing the number of people working at companies.

-d. increasing the financial capital in the economy.

-158. Which action will NOT shift a production possibilities frontier curve outward?

-a. increasing the number of workers

-b. increasing worker productivity

-c. shifting preferences of consumers to cheaper products

-d. technological change

-159. An increase in technology

-a. shifts the production possibilities frontier curve outward.

-b. shifts the production possibilities frontier curve inward.

-c. creates unemployment.

-d. decreases inflation.

-160. Which does NOT represent an increase in the level of human resources available to an economy?

-a. decrease in the unemployment rate

-b. immigration
+Name: Class: Date: Chapter 02: Production, Economic Growth, and Trade ANSWER: c a. expanding resources; improving terb. tariffs; trading with weaker countrice. income taxes; human capital d. government spending; labor productions and the spending is a spending and the spending is a spending in the spending in the spending in the spending is a spending in the spend chnologies es 156.
+If a nation selects a product mix focuat a greater rate than if the nation produce a. labor-intensive; capital-intensive b. consumption; capital c. labor-intensive; consumption d. capital; consumption used on goods, the production does do goods. on possibilities frontier will expand 157.
+Investment in human capital refers to a. education, on-the-job training, and b. increasing the machinery and equip c. increasing the number of people we d. increasing the financial capital in the ANSWER: a professional training activities. pment that firms use. orking at companies. a. increasing the number of workers b. increasing worker productivity c. shifting preferences of consumers t d. technological change ANSWER: c utward? a. shifts the production possibilities for b. shifts the production possibilities for c. creates unemployment. d. decreases inflation.
+ANSWER: a 160.
+Which does NOT represent an increa a. decrease in the unemployment rate b. immigration s available to an economy?

+Name: Class: Date:
-c. more people entering the labor force

-d. higher birth rate
+- c. more people entering the labor force - d. higher birth rate

-161. Which scenario shifts the production possibilities frontier outward?
+- 161. Which scenario shifts the production possibilities frontier outward?

-a. decreasing population
+- a. decreasing population

-b. capital accumulation
+- b. capital accumulation

-c. increasing prices
+- c. increasing prices

-d. increasing consumption
+- d. increasing consumption

-162. The introduction of the tablet computer to the U.S. economy would BEST be represented on a production possibilities frontier (PPF) as a(n) \\\\\ the PPF.
+- 162. The introduction of the tablet computer to the U.S. economy would BEST be represented on a production possibilities frontier (PPF) as a(n) the PPF.

-a. outward shift of
+- a. outward shift of

-b. inward shift of
+- b. inward shift of

-c. movement from inside the PPF onto
+- c. movement from inside the PPF onto

-d. movement from a point on the PPF to a point inside
+- d. movement from a point on the PPF to a point inside

-163. Increased illegal immigration into the United States would best be represented with a production possibilities frontier (PPF) as a(n) \\\\\ the PPF.
+- 163. Increased illegal immigration into the United States would best be represented with a production possibilities frontier (PPF) as a(n) the PPF.

-a. outward shift of
+- a. outward shift of

-b. inward shift of
+- b. inward shift of

-c. movement from inside the PPF onto
+- c. movement from inside the PPF onto

-d. movement from a point on the PPF to a point inside
+- d. movement from a point on the PPF to a point inside